-If you are an undergraduate or postgraduate coursework student enrolled in research units at Monash, you may be eligible to undertake research towards your degree abroad.
-This experience lets you gain new skills and build your professional network through structured research abroad.
+If you are an undergraduate or postgraduate coursework student enrolled in research units at Monash, you may be eligible to undertake research towards your degree overseas.
+Global Independent Research is an experience which allows you to gain new skills and build your professional network through structured research abroad.

 If you are a PhD student wishing to research overseas towards your degree, see Graduate Research.